ngi-nix/packeteer/README.md

 The project was started a long time ago, but was not public until recently.
 Some of the code has been extensively used in commercial products.

+# Design Goals #

+1. Cross platform (highest priority)
+1. Low usage complexity
+1. Stable API/ABI
+1. Packet oriented I/O friendly
+1. Scalable
+1. Efficient
+1. Extensible (lowest priority)

+The ordering of the goals is somewhat important.
+If you're just looking for fast event notification, there are better projects out there.
+If you're just looking for TCP streams, there are better projects, etc.

+The overarching goal is to have very little effort in developing client and server implementations for new low-level protocols.

 # Quick Start #

 You can browse the `examples` folder for an echo server and client